 Urban Planet Jump, a trampoline park group based in Spain, offers various on-site attractions.

-But it struggled with a previous software that was used to try and run their venues.
+But it struggled with a previous queue management software that was used to try and run their venues.
 Because online bookings and POS were also in different systems Urban Planet Jump found it difficult to manage guest capacity.

 ROLLER integrated their operations into one system, eliminating the need to manually manage guest capacity across different platforms.